Annie Rauwerda

 Annie Rauwerda (/ˈraʊ.ərdə/; born November 27, 1999) is an American internet personality, journalist, and comedian known for Depths of Wikipedia, a group of social media accounts that highlight facts from Wikipedia.
-Rauwerda hosts Wikipedia-focused variety and comedy shows based on the accounts.
+She hosts Wikipedia-focused variety and comedy shows based on the accounts.
 Rauwerda was named the 2022 Media Contributor of the Year by the Wikimedia Foundation, the nonprofit that hosts Wikipedia.
-In June 2023, Rauwerda got considerable social media attention for organizing a perpetual stew in a Brooklyn park.
+In June 2023, she received considerable social media attention for organizing a perpetual stew in a Brooklyn park.

 Early life and education

 Annie Rauwerda was born on November 27, 1999, and was raised in Grand Rapids, Michigan.

-Growing up, she attended the K–12 Grand Rapids Christian Schools.
+She attended the K–12 Grand Rapids Christian Schools.
 Before attending college, Rauwerda took a gap year and served through AmeriCorps as a STEM tutor in Chicago.
 Following the conclusion of her gap year, she matriculated at the University of Michigan in 2019, graduating with a Bachelor of Science degree in neuroscience in 2022.

 Wikipedia

 Rauwerda has performed live shows inspired by her social media accounts, Depths of Wikipedia.

 Rauwerda became interested in Wikipedia while wikiracing in middle and high school.
 While a sophomore at the University of Michigan during COVID-19 lockdowns, Rauwerda created Depths of Wikipedia, a group of social media accounts which highlight facts from Wikipedia that she considers "weird and wonderful".
 The first account was launched on Instagram in April 2020, and has since expanded to TikTok and Twitter.
 The accounts combined have millions of followers.

-In addition to the Depths of Wikipedia social media accounts, Rauwerda hosts Wikipedia-focused variety and comedy shows, going on tour in 2022 and 2023.
+In addition to the Depths of Wikipedia social media accounts, Rauwerda hosts Wikipedia-focused variety and comedy shows, going on tour in 2022, 2023, and 2026.
 Rauwerda's first in-person comedy set was in July 2021, expanding to a series of cross-country comedy tours.
 Her show involves a slides presentation of Wikipedia screenshots, similar to Depths of Wikipedia's online content, and comedy commentary.

 In August 2022, Rauwerda was named the 2022 Media Contributor of the Year by the Wikimedia Foundation, the nonprofit that hosts Wikipedia.

 In October 2022, she wrote for Slate about Wikipedia's article on suspicious deaths of Russian businesspeople, highlighting the encyclopedia's usefulness as a source of information in areas facing censorship.

-As of 2023, Rauwerda is working on a book about Wikipedia's cultural history.
+As of 2023, Rauwerda was working on a book about Wikipedia's cultural history.